mrisen/inet-showcases/_docs/general/ethernet/index.md

 <a href="LargeNet_layout.png" target="_blank"><img class="screen" src="LargeNet_layout.png"></a>

 The application model which generates load on the simulated LAN is simple yet powerful.
 It can be used as a rough model for any request-response based protocol such as SMB/CIFS (the Windows file sharing protocol), HTTP, or a database client-server protocol.

 Every computer runs a client application (`EtherAppCli`) which connects to one of the servers, while the servers run `EtherAppSrv`.
 Clients periodically send a request to the server, and the request packet contains how many bytes the client wants the server to send back.

 ### Configuration and behaviour

-As stated above, this showcase demonstrates how Ethernet LANs using different technologies and devices can easily be connected making use of MAC auto-configuration.
-This means that after setting up the connection in the `LargeNet.ned` file, no complex configuration is needed in the `LargeNet.ini` file:
+As stated above, this showcase demonstrates how easily different Ethernet LANs can be connected making use of MAC auto-configuration.
+After setting up the connections in the `LargeNet.ned` file, no complex configuration is needed in the `LargeNet.ini` file:

 <p><pre class="snippet">
 # MAC settings